In some cases, we earn commissions from affiliate links in our posts.

-I'm 100% sure we'll miss at least a few of British TV's strong female characters, so don't hesitate to mention your favorites in the comments, or on our Facebook page.
+I'm 100% sure we'll miss at least a few of British TV's strong female characters, so don't hesitate to mention your favourites in the comments, or on our Facebook page.

 Miranda – Quite possibly one of the funniest shows to come out of the UK in years, lead actress Miranda Hart really makes the show.
 She's different – very different – but she owns it.
 In spite of all kinds of social pressure and even the occasional spell of self-doubt, she stays true to herself.
 The show is a great ode to finding your own brand of happiness.
 Watch it: Amazon, Hulu

 Keeping Up Appearances – Nobody speaks their mind quite so readily and forcefully as Hyacinth Bucket.When Hyacinth doesn't approve, everyone knows.
 Still, for all her bluster, there's an incredible vulnerability to Hyacinth Bucket.
 She needs the approval.
 One might even go so far as to say she's NOT strong for that reason, but we disagree, especially after watching Young Hyacinth.
 Though we've always known she came from a very working class background, the prequel shows us a young Hyacinth struggling to keep her head up in a poor household with an alcoholic father.
 Weaker people would cave in to their circumstances, but Hyacinth lets it motivate her – and in her own way, she tries to “pull up” those around her.
 Watch it: Amazon | BritBox